-The magnitude of the interaction effect β_z is close to that of $Post{r,t}$ in Table 2, implying that the Han-Minority families with a Zhuang wife did not significantly respond to the policies.
+The first row summarizes the average effect before and after the ethnic policy.
+As shown, the magnitude of the interaction effect around 75% of $Post{r,t}$ in Table 2.
 This finding does not reflect the effect of a larger population size.
-If anything, the impact of material benefits on ethnicity is higher if the minority wife belongs to a larger ethnic group.
-Altogether, the estimates are consistent with prediction P2.
+Altogether, the estimates are consistent with Prediction P2.